 As a person ages there are essential checkups for the elderly that should not be ignored.
 In fact health checkups become more important than ever.
 As you age your body starts breaking down just from aging.
 It is very important that your health is monitored to be able to function as easily as you can.

 Just this week, my husband and I found ourselves at this juncture — facing our ten year anniversary and the essential need for another colonoscopy.
-I can not tell you that I was delighted by the need for this health checkup.
-I gauged each life event — my son’s wedding, the birth of my granddaughter all with the realization of how much time remained between me and my next colonoscopy.
+I cannot tell you that I was delighted by the need for this health checkup.
+I gauged each life event, like my son’s wedding and the birth of my granddaughter, all with the realization of how much time remained between me and my next colonoscopy.
 The test itself is not a non-event.
 It’s the preparation for the test which may turn you off.
-But, what does an overnight of bathroom running gain us?
+But, what does an overnight of running to the bathroom gain us?
 In one word — our health and maybe even our life.

 As it turned out, my husband’s test was perfect.
 But, in my case, Dr. Robert Atkins found two polyps.
 These polyps were removed at the time of the test and then whisked to the lab for a biopsy.
 The good news is no cancer.
 I will return in five years and instead of my unrealistic whining, this essential health checkup is my turn for better senior care for me.